 Allosaurus Rider isn’t a bad card.
 Yes, it costs 7 mana to cast.
 But, it can have pretty high power and toughness, due to the fact they are based on how many lands you control.
 That’s OK.
 But you can also put the Rider into play by exiling 2 cards from your hand instead of paying its mana cost.
 That’s all well and good.
 It’s pretty awesome in a casual game, right?

-Well, there are actually a couple explanations for the price spike.
-Eldritch Moon spoilers held the answers.
+Eldritch Moon spoilers held a couple of answers to the first price spike.
 The first is a mythic rare from the set with a mechanic new to the set.

 Decimator of the Provinces (10)